shaheermohamed/chatapp-with-scraping-task/README.md

 Task 1: React Component Development
     - i able to create login, signup, home, scrap pages in frontend
-    - not able to implement websocket technology so need to refresh page for latest message
+    - not able to implement websocket technology but tried to implement so need to refresh page for latest message

 Task 2: Node.js Backend Development
     - i able to create user authentication,messages,scrape endpoints